CouncilDataProject/cookiecutter-cdp-deployment/README.md

 repository which contains following:

 -   A directory structure for your project
--   A directory for the web app to build and deploy from
+-   A directory for your web application to build and deploy from
 -   A directory for infrastructure management
 -   A directory for your Python event gather function and it's requirements
 -   Continuous integration
-    -   Preconfigured for web app to fully deploy
+    -   Preconfigured for your web application to fully deploy
     -   Preconfigured to deploy all required CDP infrastructure
     -   Preconfigured to run CDP pipelines using GitHub Actions